-Payments will be made to all eligible businesses by Wednesday 3 July and an email will be sent to confirm once individual payments have been processed.
+Payments were made to all eligible businesses by Wednesday 3 July and an email was sent to confirm once individual payments were processed.

 In addition to the Council’s general business support we have taken further steps to support providers of care to adults with care and support needs to meet the additional costs and challenges presented by Covid-19.
 Read about our care home support plan here.

 Following the recent Government announcements, Expanded Retail Relief will give eligible businesses 100% relief from their business rates in 2020/21.
 Further details can be found on our business rates page where you can also find information on cash grants for small businesses.

 Due to the exceptional high volumes of grants being processed we aim to respond and process the majority of form submissions within approximately 10 working days.
 It is anticipated that if we are provided with all required information it will be sooner than this, however complex cases may take longer.
 All payments will be by BACS and letters will be sent once the payment has been made.

 Please bear with us and only make further contact if you have not heard from us within 14 working days from your submission.
 If you do need to contact us please email firstname.lastname@example.org

 The latest advice for businesses can be found here: